SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Extension declarations can't add class inheritance to an existing class, and therefore you can specify only a list of protocols after the *type name* and colon.

-Extensions that include a generic ``where`` clause apply only to instances of types that satisfy the *requirements*.
+Extension declarations that extend a generic type can include *requirements*.
-..
-FIXME: Better, but ambiguous whether the type/instance satisfies.
+If an instance of the extended type satisfies the *requirements*, the instance gains the behavior specified in the declaration.

 Properties, methods, and initializers of an existing type can't be overridden in an extension of that type.